MCP Server

 |---|---|---|

-get_note | Read | Full markdown content, linked IDs, and metadata of a note by ID |
+get_note | Read | Full markdown content, linked IDs, metadata, and version counter of a note by ID |

-search_notes | Read | Full-text search across notes |
+search_notes | Read | Full-text search across notes.
+Empty query returns all notes. |

 ensure_note | Write | Idempotent create-or-update by title — prevents duplicate notes on re-run |